 Students must adhere to the following:

 - Be punctual to school, TAFE and employment;

 - Produce all set work by the required deadlines;

 - Show respect for others and their property;

 - Complete the required hours in the workplace each year;

-- Attend the Kimberley Training Institute 1 day per week;
+- Attend the Kimberley Training Institute for all certificate training blocks;

 - Payment of fees by Week 5 of Term One, Two and Three or in full at the beginning of the school year.

 Peter Treeby, Coordinator